How has the Covid-19 pandemic affected our mental health?

 Common symptoms of depression include persistent low mood or sadness, and loss of interest in things you normally enjoy.
 Depression may also cause physical symptoms, such as problems with sleep, and loss of appetite.
 If you think you might be depressed, try the NHS mood assessment quiz.

 If you’ve been feeling constantly depressed for more than a couple of weeks and it’s interfering with your day-to-day life, then contact your GP or local mental health service for advice, as you may need counselling or medication.
 You can find more information on depression on the Mind website.
-If you have concerns about a loved one, learn how you could support someone with depression.

 Anxiety and anxiety-related disorders during Covid-19